RobosocNITH-ROS/IMU_visualization/README.md

 IMU Sensor Visualization with ROS and Arduino Mega

 This repository contains code to visualize IMU sensor data from an Arduino Mega connected to the BNO055 IMU sensor using ROS Noetic.

 Prerequisites

-    ROS Noetic installed (Installation Guide)
+    1.ROS Noetic installed (Installation Guide)
-    Arduino Mega connected to the BNO055 IMU sensor rosserial_python package installed (Installation Guide)
+    2.Arduino Mega connected to the BNO055 IMU sensor 3.rosserial_python package installed (Installation Guide)
-    RViz installed (Installation Guide)
+    4.RViz installed (Installation Guide)

 Setup

-    Connect your Arduino Mega to the BNO055 IMU sensor.
+    1.Connect your Arduino Mega to the BNO055 IMU sensor.
-    Clone this repository into your ROS workspace:
+    2.Clone this repository into your ROS workspace:

 bash